Day of the Dead: United States

 An ánima (lit. 'soul') for the dead.

-In many communities in the United States with Mexican residents, Day of the Dead celebrations are very similar to those held in Mexico.
+In many communities in the United States with residents of Mexican ancestry, Día de los Muertos celebrations are very similar to those held in Mexico.
 In some of these communities, in states such as Texas, New Mexico, and Arizona, the celebrations tend to be mostly traditional.
 The All Souls' Procession has been an annual event since 1990 in Tucson, Arizona.
-The event combines elements of traditional Day of the Dead celebrations with those of pagan harvest festivals.
+The event combines elements of traditional Día de los Muertos celebrations with those of pagan harvest festivals.
 People wearing masks carry signs honoring the dead and an urn in which people can place slips of paper with prayers on them to be burned.
-Likewise, Old Town San Diego, California, annually hosts a traditional two-day celebration culminating in a candlelight procession to the historic El Campo Santo Cemetery.

 The festival also was held annually at historic Forest Hills Cemetery in Boston's Jamaica Plain neighborhood.
 Sponsored by Forest Hills Educational Trust and the folkloric performance group La Piñata, the Day of the Dead festivities celebrated the cycle of life and death.
 People brought offerings of flowers, photos, mementos, and food for their departed loved ones, which they placed at an elaborately and colorfully decorated altar.
 A program of traditional music and dance also accompanied the community event.
 The Jamaica Plain celebration was discontinued in 2011.

 The Smithsonian Institution, in collaboration with the University of Texas at El Paso and Second Life, have created a Smithsonian Latino Virtual Museum and accompanying multimedia e-book: Día de los Muertos: Day of the Dead.
 The project's website contains some of the text and images which explain the origins of some of the customary core practices related to the Day of the Dead, such as the background beliefs and the offrenda (the special altar commemorating one's deceased loved one).
 The Made For iTunes multimedia e-book version provides additional content, such as further details; additional photo galleries; pop-up profiles of influential Latino artists and cultural figures over the decades; and video clips of interviews with artists who make Día de Muertos-themed artwork, explanations and performances of Aztec and other traditional dances, an animation short that explains the customs to children, virtual poetry readings in English and Spanish.

-In 2021, the Biden-Harris administration celebrated the Día de Muertos.
+In 2021, the Biden-Harris administration celebrated the Día de los Muertos.